Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 Oktober 2024 06.22.54 UTC
+- WIB: Sabtu, 5 Oktober 2024 08.48.33 UTC
-- WITA: Sabtu, 5 Oktober 2024 07.22.54 UTC
+- WITA: Sabtu, 5 Oktober 2024 09.48.33 UTC
-- WIT: Sabtu, 5 Oktober 2024 08.22.54 UTC
+- WIT: Sabtu, 5 Oktober 2024 10.48.33 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: motivational
+Kategori: technology